 2016 Class Schedule

-Registration for 2016 classes and workshops will begin at the end of December.
-Please make sure that you watch our website for more information.
-Feel free to contact us at email@example.com if you have any questions.
+Registration for 2016 classes and workshops has started.
+Description, details, and registration on our website.
+Feel free to contact us at firstname.lastname@example.org if you have any questions.

 EVENTS IN ANCHORAGE